Lemoore, California: History

 However, the pioneers were somewhat isolated, since they had to drive by horse as far as 6 miles northeast to Grangeville settlement, to get mail or newspapers.
 It was even farther to Kingston for other supplies.
 Hanford was not founded until later in 1877.
 Even the area was called by various names, believed to be of Indian origin, such as Latache, Tailholt, or just, in English, the Lake District.

 Dr. Lee Moore proved to be a man of vision.
 He decided to knit together the scores of surrounding farm families, to secure a post office, and some local center for conducting business which could be hastened by direct means of communicating with the outside world.
 He must also have had the hope of attracting the railroad, which was then being planned but was not built until six years later.

 The first steps he took to organize a community began in early 1872, when he surveyed a 10 acre subdivision in what is now the land immediately west of the present Lemoore High School.
 In August 1872 he had established the first real estate development in this district and had laid out and named the streets after other pioneer families.
 In the summer of 1872 land auctions were held and lots went to the highest bidder.
 Prices ranged from $75 to $150 per lot.
 One business lot was sold for $600, rated as a very high price, considering the value of the dollar in 1872.
 Dr. Moore's home was believed to be situated where the grammar school playground on Bush Street is now located.

 The year 1872 was a busy one for the inhabitants.
 In addition to sales at the subdivision and putting in of streets, new buildings for homes and businesses began to arise.
 This was the start of a real community, but it still lacked a school, a definitely accepted name, and a post office.

 All these developed in the next eventful year of 1873.
 Dr. Moore had presented a signed petition to the U.S. Post Office Department in distant Washington for a post office in the new town in 1872, but his petition was not granted until 1873.

 At that time it was common custom to name communities after their founders or some prominent person of the day.
 The naming of Hanford and Porterville are examples of this common practice.

 The Lemoore post office first opened in 1875.

-For some reason the U.S. Post Office objected to the name "Latache," so, by about the 1920s it combined the founder's name by omitting one letter "e", from Lee and called the new post office Lemoore after Lee Moore.
+The U.S. Post Office objected to the name "Latache," so, Dr. Hamlin the petitioner submitted the document with the name "Lemoore" after Dr. Lovern Lee Moore.
 In that way the new community received its new name.